SimonFolkerts/Express-Demo/readme.md

 7. Now we can change our /html endpoint to use `.render()` instead of `.sendFile()`.
 We can also just write the name of the file without needing to specify a path as ejs will simply look in the views folder automatically.

 8. Now when the server is started and a get request is sent to /html, the server will use ejs to dynamically process and assemble the .ejs template file into a static HTML file and send that to the client.
 This is called serverside rendering.

+## Step 6: Adding a Full Set of Endpoints/Routes
+Let's add a full set of CRUD endpoints for a blogging system.
+We will need the ability to add, remove, update and read blog-post, as well as authors.
+For now there will be no accounts or authentication so all CRUD functions will be available to anyone.
+For now we will just send back messages that reflect what that endpoint will do, and later we will add functionality.

+1. Create a set of enpoints for the following use cases:
+    - get list of all blog posts: `get("/blog-posts")`
+    - get list of favourite blog posts: `get("/blog-posts/favourites")`

+2. How can we create an endpoint for a specific post from the list?
+We need some way of specifying which post we want.
+We could theoretically make an endpoint for every post in the list but this is unfeasible.
+Instead we need a single endpoint that can somehow see which one we want based on some criteria such as title or id of the post.
+We can use dynamic URL segments for this.
+    - get specific post: `get("/blog-posts/:id")`
+    - update specific post: `put("/blog-posts/:id")`
+    - delete specific post: `delete("/blog-posts/:id")`

+The colon : indicates that that part of the URL is not part of the address on the server, but a piece of data that should be accessible in the code.
+If we put a colon in front of a segment, that segment is then accessible in the req.params property.
+Anything in the req URL that occupies the same position as the : is then stored as a value in req.params.

+So in the above example, if a GET request came to the server with a URL of `localhost:3000/blog-posts`, it would match with the get all posts endpoint.
+However if there was a second segment in the URL like this: `localhost:3000/blog-posts/qwerty` then that second segment (`qwerty`) would be stored as a value in req.params.id, since it is the part of the URL that corresponds with the :id segment.
+So any URL that has a second segment after /blog-posts would match with this endpoint and have a dynamic bit of data in it.

+One important note, for POST requests to be able to access the data being sent in the body, we must first enable access to the body using `express.urlencoded({extended: true})` and `epxress.json()`.
+Urlencoded() allows express to parse strings and arrays and objects etc, and json() allows express to parse JSON data.

+Refer to the code for an example of this.